Last Updated: June 12, 2021

 7. California had the highest number of QSR in the country in 2020.

 This is hardly surprising considering that California is the state with the highest population in the United States.
 Wyoming, the state with the lowest population, has the least number of QSR.

 It’s something of a generalization to say that Americans eat poorly.
-There is a growing movement in the country to choose healthier, whole food options.
-Unfortunately, according to health care spending statistics, the damage is done.
+There’s a growing movement in the country to choose healthier food options.
+But, unfortunately, according to health care spending statistics, the damage is done.

 Obesity is an epidemic in the United States, and there are high incidences of the so-called “lifestyle diseases” (like diabetes) across the country.

-Fortunately, it’s not all doom and gloom.
-If we look at consumer spending statistics, Americans are turning to healthier options more often.
+Yet, it’s not all doom and gloom.
+If we look at consumer spending statistics, Americans are turning to healthy fast food options more often.

-As you’ll see in the graphic below, 43% of citizens always look for healthy food when they’re stopping.
-Grocery shopping statistics suggest that a little over a quarter of Americans feel it’s easy to find healthy food.
+As you’ll see in the graphic below, 43% of US citizens always look for healthy food when they’re stopping.
+In addition, grocery shopping statistics suggest that a little over a quarter of Americans feel it’s easy to find healthy food.

-9. 39% of Americans look for healthy options when they’re eating fast food.
+10. 39% of Americans look for healthy options at QSRs.

 10. American obesity rates increased by 17% between 2007 and 2017.

-And this is despite the fact that gym memberships are up by 21% and stress levels are down 23%.
+And this is despite the fact that gym memberships were up by 21% and stress levels were down 23% in the period.
 Perhaps the chart below can shed more light on America’s obesity epidemic: